Servings : Makes 2 naans or 12 scones

 In the meantime, add the food colouring to the warm milk and stir to combine.
 Check to see if the colour is to your liking, it should be a light orange-yellow shade, not too dark.
 The shade of food colouring that I prefer to use is called ‘Egg Yellow’.

 Now add this coloured milk to the yeast mixture, followed by the sugar and melted margarine/oil.
-Stir gently, then add in the beaten egg, fennel seeds, baking powder, milk powder, salt and gradually add in the flour.
+Stir gently, then add in the beaten egg (if using), fennel seeds, baking powder, milk powder, salt and gradually add in the flour.
 Start with 2 cups of the flour while stirring with a spoon, then gradually add in the remainder until the dough comes together.

 Dust some flour on your work surface then tip out the dough.
 If you plan on adding raisins, now’s the time to sprinkle them onto the stretched out dough.
 Knead for about 10 minutes.
 The dough needs to be very soft, almost sticky.
 So be careful with adding the flour, just add enough to be able to work with the dough during kneading and if it gets too tacky to handle, dust the surface again with some flour or very lightly oil your hands and keep kneading.